clairedavid/ml_in_hep/week2/NN2_backprop.md

 (NN2:backprop:mainstep)=
 ## Main Steps
 Before diving into a more mathematical writing, let's just list the main steps of backpropagation.
-We will detail steps 2, 3 and 4 very soon:
+We will detail steps 2 and 3 very soon:

 ````{prf:algorithm} Backpropagation
 :label: backpropalgo